Motivation

 MAX771; an even simpler approach uses a plain 555 timer, see Lance

-their operation; it is based on a relaxation oscillator connected to a
+voltage necessary for their operation; it is based on a relaxation oscillator

-transformer, and can provide enough high-voltage power to drive a nixie
+connected to a transformer, and can provide enough high-voltage power to drive

 the NTPClock's barbaric DC-DC converter.